MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/lfric_datamodel.rst

 The subroutine interface for the kernel is as follows.
 It has many more arguments than the original ``invoke`` call, and each argument will be described when the :ref:`PSy layer code generation example
-<section psy example>` is introduced.
+<psy example>` is introduced.
 All of the arguments and the
 order of the arguments derive entirely from the kernel metadata.
 In fact, the PSyclone toolset includes a stub generator ``genkernelstub`` which will generate the following subroutine call and all the argument